datacoves/docs/docs/reference/airflow/datacoves-decorators.md

 From Datacoves 3.4 onwards, the `datacoves_dbt` decorator allows users to upload and download dbt execution results and metadata to our `dbt API`

->[!NOTE] Dbt API is a feature that is not enabled by default.
+>[!NOTE] dbt-API is a feature that is not enabled by default.
 Please contact support for further assistance.

 This is particularly useful for performing [dbt retries](/how-tos/airflow/retry-dbt-tasks.md).